Do I need a commercial driver license?

 - Study the N.C.
 Commercial Driver License Manual, which describes the minimum state and federal requirements and testing information for obtaining a commercial learner permit or commercial driving license.
 Although the manual will help an individual pass the required tests, it is not a substitute for a truck-driver training program.
 Formal training is the most reliable way to learn the many special skills required for safely driving a large commercial vehicle and becoming a professional driver.

-- Take the required vision, traffic sign recognition, and CDL knowledge tests at a
+- Take the required vision, traffic sign recognition, and CDL knowledge tests at a driver license office.

 Please note: Your permit will arrive within 20 business days.
 You'll receive a Temporary Driving Certificate to use until your permit arrives.
 A commercial learner permit is valid for 180 days and is eligible for one renewal, which is also valid for 180 days.